 To enhance the applicability of VPR in indoor settings, we propose \textbf{TextInPlace}, a unique dual-branch VPR framework that harnesses textual clues for robust spatial verification in highly repetitive indoor environments.
 Specifically, TextInPlace performs coarse-grained retrieval based on the global descriptor derived from the VPR branch, and executes scene text spotting via a dedicated STS branch applied to both query and retrieved images.
-Discriminative text is efficiently filtered out based on predefined rules or, more generally, using a large language model (LLM).
-It then establishes textual semantic correspondence by matching these discriminative scene text, enabling explainable re-ranking of the top-K candidate images initially retrieved by VPR branch.
+Discriminative texts are efficiently filtered out based on predefined rules or, more generally, using a large language model (LLM).
+It then establishes textual semantic correspondence by matching these discriminative scene texts, enabling explainable re-ranking of the top-K candidate images initially retrieved by VPR branch.
 Moreover, the VPR branch and STS branch are combined with a local parameter sharing backbone for optimizing computational efficiency.
-To address the limitations of existing datasets, we use a panoramic camera to establish a indoor VPR benchmark dataset, called \textbf{Maze-with-Text}.
+To address the limitations of existing datasets, we use a panoramic camera to establish an indoor VPR benchmark dataset, called \textbf{Maze-with-Text}.
 The panoramic images are then cropped to generate VPR data.
-Each image in the dataset not only contains scene text, but also captures the structural details of the environment.
+In addition to scene texts, most images in the dataset also capture the structural details of the surrounding environment.

 Our main contributions can be summarized as follows:

 \begin{itemize}

 \item We propose TextInPlace, a unique VPR framework that generates global descriptors and performs scene text spotting through a unified local parameter sharing network, which can optimize computational efficiency.